Code-Institute-Submissions/hidden-gems/README.md

 10. I experienced an issue with the contact form as I wanted to display a thank you message to users when they submit the contact form.
 At first, I created an alert that executed when the email was successful.
 However, I felt this was intrusive to the user, and upon reading the jQuery documentation I discovered the .show() effect.
 This allowed me to created a div and set its display to none.
 Using the .show() effect, I could display the message when the user sends their email.
 Another issue with this was that it would take the message a couple of seconds to display, but reading the documentation I discovered by passing through the parameter "fast", the message displayed much quicker

-11. ???
-I wanted to collapse the navbar on mobile by clicking outside of the nav menu, instead of clicking the hamburger menu.
-I found a solution on Stack Overflow which allowed me to collapse the navbar without clicking the hamburger icon every time.

 ## Technologies Used